 You should notice that the text filling up the Real-Time Watch screen is looking at calendar events.
 This may take some time for this process to complete.
 But you should see a noticeable difference in the amount of data being pushed into the screen.

-Once the manual sync has completed, ask the user to open their Outlook and Workamajig calendar to confirm the events have synced correctly.
+Once the manual sync has been completed, ask the user to open their Outlook and Workamajig calendar to confirm the events have synced correctly.

 This completes the initial setup and testing for one user.
 You may repeat the above steps for another small group of employees, but it is not necessary as you have confirmed the connection has been made and is working correctly.